rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 }
 </pre>

-Symptoms of incorrect serialisation of <code>IModel</code> operations include, but are not limited to,
+Symptoms of incorrect serialisation of `IModel` operations include, but are not limited to,

- * invalid frame sequences being sent on the wire (which occurs, for example, if more than one <code>BasicPublish</code> operation is run simultaneously), and/or
+ * invalid frame sequences being sent on the wire (which occurs, for example, if more than one `BasicPublish` operation is run simultaneously), and/or

- * <code>NotSupportedException</code>s being thrown from a method in class
-   <code>RpcContinuationQueue</code> complaining about
-   <code>"Pipelining of requests forbidden"</code> (which occurs in situations where more than
-   one AMQP 0-9-1 synchronous operation, such as <code>ExchangeDeclare</code>, is run simultaneously).
+ * `NotSupportedException`s being thrown from a method in class `RpcContinuationQueue` complaining about `"Pipelining of requests forbidden"` (which occurs in situations where more than one AMQP 0-9-1 synchronous operation, such as `ExchangeDeclare`, is run simultaneously).

 ## <a id="basic-return" class="anchor" href="#basic-return">Handling Unroutable Messages</a>